CLP Lambert Fellows Program

 UNDERGRADUATE RESEARCH FORUM

-The summer culminates in a research forum for the Summer Scholars and Lambert Fellows.
-Each student gives a 15-minute presentation with slides at the completion of the project for the CLP faculty and their research groups.
+The summer culminates in a research forum for the Summer Scholars and Lambert Fellows with an audience of CLP faculty and their research groups.
+Each student gives a 15-minute presentation with slides at the completion of the project.

 Click here for more information on our workshops and activities.